MichaelCurrin/my-github-projects/repos.md

 ---
-title: All repos
+title: Repos
 layout: page
 ---

-This page shows all public Github repos owned by me.
+This page shows all public GitHub repos which are owned by me.

 <div id="repos">